DanielRenaudMN/RISC-V/README.md

 # RISC-V
 An informative PowerPoint presentation on RISC-V architecture.
-I was the leader of the team that developed it.
+I developed the sample program slides.
+I was also the acting editor and leader of the project.